ankithpraveen/DevSocproject/README.md

 # DevSocproject

-A simple quiz to test your knowlegde.
+A simple quiz to test your general knowlegde.